sercankulcu/sercankulcu.github.io/_posts/2015-10-06-john-left-his-beloved-work-so-why-did-he-do-that.md

 date: 2015-10-06
 permalink: /posts/2015/10/john-left-his-beloved-work-so-why-did-he-do-that/
 tags:
-  - parenting
   - career
+  - critics
+  - essays
-  - personal development
+  - self-improvement
 ---

 <img width="200" alt="john" src="/images/posts/john-left-his-beloved-work-so-why-did-he-do-that-1.png" style="float: left; margin-right: 10px;" /> John was a middle-aged man with a drive to succeed.
 He had always been passionate about technology, and that passion fueled his dreams of working in the defence industry.
 From a young age, he knew that he wanted to make a difference in the world, and he worked tirelessly to achieve his goals.
 John's hard work paid off when he was accepted into a prestigious engineering programme at a top university.
 He threw himself into his studies and quickly became a standout student.
 After his first year, John landed an internship with a defence company, and his career began to take shape.
 He was on the path to success, and nothing could stop him.